Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 - Distribution is centered around 0.88 (median), with 25th-75th percentile range of 0.77-1.10
 - Higher betas than before currency conversion (was 0.65), reflecting removal of currency noise that was reducing correlations

-**R² Distribution (after currency conversion):**
+**R² Distribution (after currency and risk-free rate conversion):**
-- Average R² of 0.233 indicates that market beta explains approximately 23% of return variation
+- Average R² of 0.236 indicates that market beta explains approximately 24% of return variation
 - Median R² of 0.221 shows the distribution is slightly right-skewed
-- Approximately 77% of return variation remains unexplained by market risk alone
+- Approximately 76% of return variation remains unexplained by market risk alone
-- **Improvement from currency conversion:** Average R² increased from 0.217 to 0.233 (+0.016)
+- **Improvement from currency conversion:** Average R² increased from 0.217 to 0.236 (+0.019)
 - **Low R² stocks reduced:** Percentage with R² < 0.15 decreased from 36.1% to 30.2% (-5.9 percentage points)

 **R² by Currency (after conversion):**